flaccid/rs-api-tools/README.md

 ## Usage

 The toolset provides many commands to interface RightScale's API.
-Upon install of the RubyGem, you should find all the commands with path.
+Upon install of the RubyGem, you should find all the commands within path.
 Each command starts with the "rs-" prefix.
-Use the `--help` option with each command.
+Use the `--help` option with each command, e.g. `rs-describe-deployments --help`.

 ### Metadata consumers